suquark/hoplite/microbenchmarks/cluster-config/README.md

-# Setup AWS Cluster for Hoplite on AWS.
+# Setup AWS Cluster for Hoplite Microbenchmarks on AWS.

 ## Setup Local Environment _(About 10 min)_